Random Maps: Jump to Version 3.0 Upgrade Guide!

 Tip: Slightly move the Spawn Location

-It usually looks more appealing when the player spawns one tile below the gate.
+It usually looks more appealing when the player spawns one tile below the door.

 Decorative Assets